bitfiber/rx/README.md

 Completes the store and all of its items, signaling that the store has finished its operations and is now in a completed state.
 Once the store is completed, no further changes or updates will be made to it or its items

+---

+`@method markAsReady(): void`
+Marks the store as ready, indicating that all store items, such as emitters, states, and groups, have been defined.
+This method must be called after all store items are defined!

 **Example:**